-The High Line reopens this week to offer New Yorkers a special place to relax, stroll and enjoy the outdoors and as they emerge from the Covid-19 lockdown.
+The High Line reopened in July 2020 to offer New Yorkers a special place to relax, stroll and enjoy the outdoors and as they emerged from the Covid-19 lockdown.
 Pentagram has developed environmental graphics for the reopening of the elevated railway turned city park, including a system of over 1,000 bright green dots that help visitors safely maintain social distancing.
 The program builds on the identity and signage Pentagram originally created for the High Line.

 Free passes are available on a timed entry system to manage the number of people on the High Line at any one time.
 Visits begin at the Gansevoort Street entrance and move northwards to 23rd Street, with all other access points exit-only.
 The limited access helps restore a bit of serenity to the park, which is typically one of New York’s most popular tourist attractions.
 The elevated structure cuts through the surrounding buildings and street grid on an unusual path that balances the beauty of nature with extraordinary views of the city and its architecture.